 The last time we danced together, I was wearing a dress woven out of star-light and studded with gems.
 We had such a dance!
 But I wouldn’t say a word to him.
 At the end of the evening, he slipped a ring on my finger, and then he tried to follow my carriage home.
-He was determined to overtake me, and, if it hadn’t been for a terrible wind, he might have done so!
+He was determined to overtake me, but a terrible wind prevented him from doing so.

 I go into the kitchen to bring him his soup.
 On the way to the table, I drop the ring into it.
 He takes the bowl, looks into my frightened eyes, and then, in a gentle voice, he says, “Take off that bearskin.
 Some mystery is hidden beneath it.”